pepstrik/AmChamRuBot/README_EN.md

-# CheTamNovostiBot 🎙️
+# AmChamRuBot 🌐

-Telegram bot for the podcast *"Che Tam Novosti"* ("What's Up News"): search episodes, get random picks, and auto-post updates.
+Bilingual Telegram bot for AmCham Russia events navigation: RU/EN menu, quick links, and user activity logging.

 🖥️ The production version runs on a private VPS (24/7 uptime).
 🔒 This repository is portfolio-only: it contains example code, requirements, README, and CI — no secrets or tokens.
-👉 Try the live bot: [t.me/CheTamNovostiBot](https://t.me/CheTamNovostiBot)
+👉 Try the live bot: [t.me/AmChamRuBot](https://t.me/AmChamRuBot)

 ---

 ## Features
-- Search episodes, preview details, quick links to podcast platforms
+- Bilingual menu (RU/EN)
-- Random episode (/random command)
+- Quick links to events and channels
-- Auto-post new episodes to a Telegram channel
+- User activity logging in SQLite
-- RSS caching and user database (aiosqlite)
+- `/track_users` command for admins

 ## Tech Stack
-Python · python-telegram-bot v20 · aiosqlite · feedparser · asyncio
+Python · pyTelegramBotAPI · SQLite

 ---